Recharge Gaming League (RGL) is currently a North American (NA) and European (EU) only league.

-If there is a tie in match points, the tie-breakers for rank would be (in this order) :
+If there is a tie in match points, the tiebreakers for rank are (in this order) :

-- Head to Head winner (if they played each other)
+- Head to Head winner (if teams played each other)

 - Least amount of penalty points

-If after this, they are still tied.
-Then an admin will decide on a map to play and the teams will meet for a one half matchup to determine who comes out on top.
+If after this the two teams are still tied, an admin will decide on a map to play and the teams will meet for a one half tiebreaker matchup.

 Competitive Div Prize pools

 Payouts will be made to players two months after the end of the last grand final match.
-Leaders of the winning teams will need to provide RGL with information how the money should be distributed to them.
-Leaders are responsible to distribute the winnings to the rest of their team.
+Leaders of the winning teams will need to provide RGL with information on how the money should be sent to them.
+Leaders are responsible to distribute the team’s winnings to the rest of their team.